blogfoster/join-the-engineering-team/infrastructure-engineer.md

 ## The position

-We are looking for a infrastructure engineer to strengthen our development team.
+We are looking for an infrastructure engineer to strengthen our development team.
 Your work directly impacts thousands of influencers and hundreds of brands that use our platform.

-The foundation for this position is a good understanding of writing code.
+Having a software engineering background with experience and interest in building infrastructure solutions helps you to accomplish the requirements of the role.
+IaC and automation make up a significant portion of your daily work.

-Your focus will be on our platform’s microservice architecture and infrastructure; building a solid foundation to enable further growth and a stable platform.
+Your focus will be on our platform’s microservice architecture and infrastructure; building a solid foundation to enable further growth, and reliable platform.

-You’ll be working in a small team that tries to operate agile and without much overhead.

-Your daily routine includes discussions with your peers to help find the best solutions and a default to action.

 ## About You

-- Do you have experience running scalable infrastructure on AWS?
+- Do you have experience running infrastructure on AWS?
+- Are you comfortable writing code to automate infrastructure?
+- Experience running Node.js services and Docker in production is a big plus though not a requirement.
 - Do you love designing, building and operating modern cloud infrastructure?
-- Are you comfortable writing code to automate infrastructure?
 - Do you strive for creative solutions that push the company and your peers instead of accepting the status quo?
-- Experience running Node.js services and Docker in production is a big plus though not a requirement.
-- You're passionate about sharing your knowledge and experience among the team.
+- You’re passionate about sharing your knowledge and experience among the team.

 ## A few of the things you might work on

-**Cloud infrastructure**: One integral part of our system are its resources.
-We host our infrastructure on Amazon Web Services and Compose.io.
-Help us manage the setup effectively using infrastructure as code.

-**Platform reliability**: One of the most critical parts of our business is the uptime of our platform.
-No customer will be happy if it’s either slow or down.
-You will work on approaches to regularly review our infrastructure and take actions accordingly.
+**Containerization of the micro-service landscape:** Help us to transition from an instance-driven setup to a container-driven setup on AWS.
+We already use Docker for development and we see the benefits of a unified approach across all infrastructure layers.

-**CI / CD system**: The bread and butter of successful product development.
-We ship software every day, and we want to make sure it happens with high quality.
+**Continuous deployment optimization:** We ship software every day, and we want to make sure it happens with high quality.
 You work with us on improving our development and deployment pipelines for a faster feedback and shipping cycle, and to detect and understand problems early.

-**Developer tooling**: You can help us built the tools that enable engineers to understand the impact of their changes in production.
-You'll collaborate with our engineers to help them ship better code.
+**Health & performance monitoring:** Knowing the internal state of the production services helps to react in error cases.
+Additionally, it brings valuable insights for further optimizations and improvements.
+Services and tools, like DataDog, CloudWatch, and so on are out there; let us make use of it.

+**Job scheduler & data pipelines:** Many functionalities of blogfoster’s platform happen behind the scenes.
+Having a reliable system that can schedule different kind of jobs is an important part.
+Be part of building a system that is reliable and pleasant to use.

 ## About us